 Once the doctor has established a UCL tear as a probable cause of the patient’s pain, they will perform a physical examination.
-There are various tests a doctor can conduct in order to rule out other possibilities, but the most common is fairly simple.
+There are various tests a doctor can conduct to rule out other possibilities, but the most common is fairly simple.

 The doctor will simply place a small amount of pressure on the side of the elbow, right where the UCL should be.
-Next, they will slowly push and pull the lower arm inwards and outwards in order to recreate the symptoms a patient has been feeling.
+Next, they will slowly push and pull the lower arm inwards and outwards to recreate the symptoms a patient has been feeling.
 Depending on how much pressure needs to be applied to the UCL and how much pain the test creates, a doctor will accurately be able to measure the progression of the tear.

-Finally, with all other tests concluded, the doctor will choose one, or several, medical imaging tests in order to get an inside view of the elbow and its tissues.
+Finally, with all other tests concluded, the doctor will choose one, or several, medical imaging tests to get an inside view of the elbow and its tissues.
 The most common and detailed test if a UCL tear is suspected is a magnetic resonance imaging (MRI) scan.
 This not only provides doctors with a view of the UCL but also the state of the other soft tissues within the elbow.

 Degeneration of any of these soft tissues may be another inciting factor for a patient’s pain, instability, swelling, and other symptoms.
-If the UCL is torn, this will lead to malalignment of the bones within the elbow which may lead to breaking down of the protective patches of cartilage which line the rims of each bone.
+If the UCL is torn, this will lead to malalignment of the bones within the elbow which may lead to the breaking down of the protective patches of cartilage that line the rims of each bone.

 If these tests prove conclusive, the doctor will move on to examining the patient’s functional goals and try to define a clear path to achieving those goals through conventional treatments.

 Conventional Treatments for Tears of the Ulnar Collateral Ligament and Pain in the Elbow